MikeJoester/Final-Project-Intro2CS/README.md

   ------------ | ------------ | -------------
-  1 | Write the functions by your own code | Do not use the functions in the library ( if not required ) 2 | Code styling | Use the [PEP - 8](https://www.python.org/dev/peps/pep-0008/) coding style 3 | Code performance ( measured by milliseconds ) | Maximum of 30 seconds
+  1 | Write the functions by your own code | Do not use the functions in the library ( if not required ) 2 | Code styling | Use the [PEP - 8](https://www.python.org/dev/peps/pep-0008/) coding style 3 | Code performance ( measured by seconds ) | Maximum of 30 seconds

 ## Questions:
 ### A. Data and setup: